Skip to main content

 In the last few years, Mukwashi has grown rapidly in numbers, quality & professionalism.
 Friends & supporters have helped us install transformational school toilets and solar power for the office, but most progress is due to the remarkable work by our head teacher and the young, ambitious, highly-qualified team she’s recruited.

-Sadly, however, the homes where our brilliant teachers have to live are still appallingly grim.
-At the moment, we’ve no choice but to pay £4,000 every year to local Zambian farmers to rent leaky, uncomfortable, sub-standard, tin-roofed shacks for our teachers to share.
+Sadly, however, most of the homes where our brilliant teachers had to live were appallingly grim.
+We had no choice but to pay £4,000 every year to local Zambian farmers to rent leaky, uncomfortable, sub-standard, tin-roofed shacks for most of our teachers to share.

-The living conditions are degrading & demoralising, but there is nothing else to rent in the area other than tiny mud houses with even worse living conditions.
-Inevitably, this makes it difficult for the school to recruit and retain the best staff.
+Their living conditions were degrading & demoralising, but there was nothing else to rent in the area other than tiny mud houses with even worse living conditions.
+Inevitably, this made it difficult to recruit the best staff.

 What

-The only possible solution is for us to build ‘improved living’ homes for all teachers on our school site, where there’s plenty of room.
+The only possible solution was to build ‘improved living’ homes for all our teachers on our 15-acre school site, where there’s plenty of room.

-We have commissioned Pesiav United Enterprises, one of Zambia’s leading construction companies: (i) to build a block of nine ‘bedsits’ with shared facilities for single teachers, (ii) to build two ‘semi-detached’ family homes for senior staff; and (iii) to adapt and significantly upgrade the four existing tiny staff homes on our site to make them more ‘livable’ for married teachers.
+We commissioned Pesiav United Enterprises, one of Zambia’s leading construction companies: (i) to build two blocks of ‘bedsits’ with shared facilities for nine single teachers, (ii) to build two ‘semi-detached’ family homes for senior staff; and (iii) to rebuild the four existing small homes on our site for married teachers.

 These 15 homes will enable us to retain and recruit the best staff; most importantly, they will provide all current and future Mukwashi teachers with dignified living conditions for at least the next 40 years.